 Our Site is owned and operated by EngineeringUK the working name of The Engineering and Technology Board, a company limited by guarantee registered in England under company number 4322409, whose registered address is 5th Floor, Woolgate Exchange, 25 Basinghall Street, London, EC2V 5HA, and a UK registered charity in England under number 1089678 but we are responsible for operating Our Site and deciding how any personal information you give us is used.

-Stuart Anthony is the person in our organisation who ensures we use your personal information properly (Mr Anthony is our Data Protection Manager).
-He can be contacted by email at email@example.com, by telephone on +44 207 766 0600, or by post at Prince Philip House.
+Our compliance manager be contacted by email at firstname.lastname@example.org, by telephone on +44 207 766 0600, or by post at Prince Philip House.

 Other than where you complete the 'Contact Us' page (see below) We do not collect any personal information from or about you.

 We do not place cookies on your computer or device, nor do We use any other means of data collection.

 We will collect and use the following personal information about you if you send Us an email using the 'Contact Us' page: